Trump breaks with Bannon, says former aide 'lost his mind'

 “Even if you thought that this was not treasonous, or unpatriotic, or bad shit, and I happen to think it’s all of that, you should have called the FBI immediately.”

-When an intermediary proposed the meeting, saying the Russians were offering damaging information about Clinton, Trump Jr. responded in an email, “I love it.”
+When an intermediary proposed the meeting, saying the Russians were offering damaging information about Clinton, Trump Jr. responded in an email: “I love it.”

-Bannon was incredulous about the meeting shortly after it was revealed, according to the book, concluding sarcastically, “That’s the brain trust they had.”
+Bannon was incredulous about the meeting shortly after it was revealed, according to the book, concluding sarcastically: “That’s the brain trust they had.”

-The Wolff book, parts of which were published by New York Magazine, portrayed Trump as shocked that he won the election and said his wife, Melania Trump, was in tears, and “not of joy.”
+The Wolff book, parts of which were published by New York magazine, portrayed Trump as shocked that he won the election and said his wife, Melania Trump, was in tears, and “not of joy.”

-White House spokeswoman Sarah Sanders called the book “trashy tabloid fiction” with false and misleading accounts.
+White House spokeswoman Sarah Sanders called the book “trashy tabloid fiction.”

 The first lady’s spokeswoman, Stephanie Grisham, added: “The book is clearly going to be sold in the bargain fiction section.
 Mrs. Trump supported her husband’s decision to run for President and in fact, encouraged him to do so.
 She was confident he would win and was very happy when he did.”

-Reporting by Steve Holland and Doina Chiacu; Additional reporting by Jim Oliphant; Editing by Will Dunham
+Reporting by Steve Holland; Additional reporting by Doina Chiacu and Jim Oliphant; Editing by Will Dunham and Peter Cooney